d3x0r/SACK/README.md

 #System Abstraction Component Kit

-Souces are generally separate, requiring fewest dependancies of others.
+Sources are generally separate, requiring fewest dependancies of others.
 Someday this should be combed into actual dependancy tree that can be leveraged at a higher level.

 1) deadstart support.